Acknowledgment of Country

 AGS collects personal information about contractors and suppliers who are engaged by AGS (on behalf of the Commonwealth) to provide goods and services to AGS.
 The information relates to individual contractors and suppliers, and the employees of firms that are contracted to provide or supply goods and services to AGS.
 The purpose of the information is to enable AGS to select contractors and service providers that are assessed as offering the best value for money to AGS, and to effectively manage its contracts with contractors and suppliers.

 AGS also collects personal information using its Client Relationship Management System about its contractors and suppliers to advise them of the latest legal developments and to promote and market AGS's legal and related services and activities to them.
 This information is also collected for the purpose of business development activities to support AGS’s accountability and reporting requirements.
-This personal information is usually limited to a contractor or supplier’s name, position and work contact details.
+This personal information is usually limited to a contractor or supplier’s name, position, contact details, engagement with AGS staff and attendance at AGS events.
+We do not collect the details of specific services delivered to AGS.

 How AGS collects personal information

-Contractors and suppliers provide personal information to AGS as part of AGS's procurement processes.
-They provide further personal information to AGS in giving effect to their contract with AGS.
+Contractors and suppliers provide personal information to AGS as part of our procurement processes.
+They provide further personal information to AGS in giving effect to their contract with us.

-On occasions, we may need to gather personal information from other sources such as public records and third parties, for example, medical or other reports on claimants for compensation, reports from referees of prospective employees or potential contractors, Commonwealth agency websites to identify potential clients.
+On occasions, we may need to gather personal information from other sources such as public records and third parties, including medical or other reports on claimants for compensation, reports from referees of prospective employees or potential contractors, or Commonwealth agency websites to identify potential clients.

 Depending on the circumstances, reasonable steps will be taken to ensure that the individual concerned is, or has been, made aware of: